-The Trust's focus on policy to address digital harms remained our key focus in 2020.
+The Trust's focus on policy to address digital harms remained our key focus in 2021, as it had been the previous year.
 We engaged with numerous Ministers, Shadow Ministers, Parliamentary Select Committees, government officials, MPs, regulators and policy advisers, explaining how antisemitism manifests online and how best to address this.
-We deepened our engagement with social media companies, joining large campaigns on their platforms, and also broadened our wider network of contacts.
-We developed more than five policy briefings on related topics, developed a model Code of Practice, and submitted to consultations including from Ofcom.
+We continued to engage extensively with social media companies, again joining large campaigns on their platforms, and also broadened our wider network of contacts.
+We developed policy reports on misogyny and the operation of platforms (which were referenced in the House of Commons and in the media), informed a UN advisory note and the Home Office Hate Crime Action Plan, and submitted evidence to consultations from Ofcom (which it later cited), DCMS and the Home Office.
+We also provided expertise to companies commissioned by Government and regulators to better understand online harms, made submissions to IMPRESS and the British Board of Film Classification as part of their review processes and were twice cited in the Labour Party policy paper 'Our Digital Future'.